-To ensure civil society can provide input on projects from early stages of development, the Fund will explore ways to provide clarity on the role of civil society organizations and ensure their involvement throughout the project lifecycle - from initial design to implementation and evaluation - including in countries that do not have organized civil society groups.
+To ensure civil society can provide input on projects from early stages of development, the Fund will explore ways to provide clarity on the role of civil society organizations and ensure their involvement throughout the project lifecycle - from initial design to implementation and evaluation - including in countries that lack organized civil society groups.
 The Fund will also encourage civil society engagement by its partners, such as IEs and country and regional entities responsible for project development, implementation, and monitoring.
-It will also provide sufficient time in proposal development to allow for matching of unique expertise and technical knowledge of civil society to support project needs, lead advocacy efforts, and assist in project evaluation.
+Moreover, the Fund recognizes the need for a dedicated mechanism that facilitates meaningful civil society engagement on projects, building on lessons learned from other global financing mechanisms (e.g., the Global Fund's Country Coordinating Mechanism), and will take the necessary steps to support its establishment.
+It will also provide sufficient time in proposal development to allow for the matching of technical expertise and on-the-ground knowledge of civil society to support project needs, lead advocacy efforts, and assist in project evaluation as well as to support the inclusion and empowerment of vulnerable populations.

-6.4 Transparency and accountability
+6.4.
+Transparency and accountability